Consulting-Manao/chimpdao-contracts/README_NFC.md

 ## Overview

-This application integrates Infineon NFC chips for NFT minting:
+This application integrates Infineon NFC chips for NFT minting on desktop:
 - **Desktop**: USB NFC reader (uTrust 4701F) via WebSocket server
 - **Authentication**: SEP-53 compliant contract auth
 - **Security**: Hardware-secured signatures via secp256k1

-**Note**: Android support is planned for a future release via a native bridge app solution.
+**Note**: This is a desktop-only admin tool for chip initialization and management.
+For mobile minting, use the standalone iOS app (see `NFCBridge/` directory).

 ## Quick Start